Bartlesville Radio » News » Jarrett Farm Foreclosed On, Up For August Sheriff's Sale

 - 2021 — Tri County Tech places Jarrett Farm for sale and is purchased by current owners.

-- 2023 — Owners default on mortage and the bank files foreclosure proceedings.
+- 2023 — Owners default on mortgage and the bank files foreclosure proceedings.

 - 2025 — Foreclosure is ordered and Jarrett Farm is ordered to a Sheriff's Sale.